rachel-ruiqi-zhang/rachel-ruiqi-zhang.github.io/content/index.md

 ---
-title: A Site of My Own
+title: Welcome to my site!
 ---
    Hi, I'm Rachel (Ruiqi) Zhang.
 I’m a language and communication specialist with a focus on translation, interpreting, and content development across cultural and linguistic boundaries.
 With a foundation in English Studies from Beijing Language and Culture University and current postgraduate study in Literature and Modernity at the University of Edinburgh, I work at the intersection of language, media, and meaning — helping ideas travel fluently across borders.